himanshu1199/Best_network_provider_Dec_2021/README.md

 - IDE:- Jupyter notebook

 ## Steps, I follow
-- ### Quetion
+- ### Question
-  Who is the best netwrok provider in Dec 2021, India ( Parameters:- Networks with speed more than average, Strong signal strength, More use of 4G technology )
+  Who is the best network provider in Dec 2021, India ( Parameters:- Networks with speed more than average, Strong signal strength, More use of 4G technology )

 - ### Data gathering

   - Dataset which I used is from https://indiaai.gov.in/ , All India Crowdsourced Mobile Data Speed Measurement for December 2021 https://data.gov.in/resource/all-india-crowdsourced-mobile-data-speed-measurement-december-2021.

-  - Initially Dataset was in csv format
+  - Initially, the Dataset was in CSV format

 - ### Data Cleaning and Modification